 I’m an archaeologist who works with data and digital things.
 I like questions, collaboration, databases, maps, charts, graphs, patterns, jokes, context, equity, dignity.

 Here’s a professional bio, if you need it.

-Jolene Smith, M.A.A. is an archaeologist who manages statewide digital archives and archaeological data at the Virginia Department of Historic Resources.
-Her research and practice centers on open data, preservation, and developing easy-to-use tools to help small organizations create, use, and manage archaeological data.
+Jolene Smith, M.A.A. is the Director of Survey & Information Management and an archaeologist at the Virginia Department of Historic Resources.
+Her research and practice centers on open data, data sensitivity and ethics, digital preservation and access, and developing easy-to-use tools to help small organizations create, use, and manage archaeological data.